wyrde/wyrde-comfyui-workflows/basics/README.md

 * muted nodes don't process and block everythintg behind them

 ## Organization
 * [Templates can be added from this repo](https://github.com/pythongosssss/ComfyUI-Custom-Scripts).
-Download (don't copy paste the editor display, save the raw file) the node-templates file and put it in ComfyUI/web/extensions/.
+Download the node-templates file and put it in ComfyUI/web/extensions/.
+(Don't copy paste the editor display, save the raw file.)
+This repo has some other super helpful extensions as well.
+  * Also recommended is _image-feed_ and workflow-svg
 * noodles (the wires) can be organized with _reroute_ nodes.
 It takes extra time, but it makes figuring out a workflow a few days later much easier.
 Much less someone else.
+* _SaveImage_ can do sub folders.
+The format is `folder/imageprefix`.
+* The _LoadImage_ node is (at this writing) too small.
+Drag the bottom down to show the image preview.
+Glory at the terrible sketch comfy made for an example!

 ##
 This directory conatains some basic workflows showing beginning principles.
 Think of them as badly organized tutorials.